ai-cfia/nachet-backend/docs/nachet-inference-documentation.md

 ## Executive summary

-Nachet interactive is building toward enhancing users effectiveness and experience detecting regulated seeds.
-In order to reach these goals, Nachet interactive is implementing different AI models to achieve specific tasks.
-Models can work together to improve result’s accuracy where output of one is used as input for the next one.
-This document purpose is to provide design of the technical implementation of a multi-model functionality.
+Nachet Interactive is currently working on improving the effectiveness and experience of users in detecting regulated seeds.
+To achieve this objective, the AI Lab is implementing various AI models that are capable of performing specific tasks.
+These models can work together or independently to enhance the accuracy of the results.
+When combined with other models, each model builds upon the work of the previous one to deliver the final outcome.
+The purpose of this document is to provide a technical design for the implementation of multi-model functionality.

 ## Glossary